 Conjunctivitis in newborns can be caused by an infection or by a reaction to chemicals put into the eyes (called chemical conjunctivitis).
 An infection can be caused by bacteria Overview of Bacteria Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more or viruses Overview of Viral Infections A virus is composed of nucleic acid, either DNA or RNA, surrounded by a protein coat.
 It requires a living cell in which to multiply.
 A viral infection can lead to a spectrum of symptoms from... read more .

 If certain bacteria are present in the mother's vagina, they can be passed to the newborn during delivery.
-Such bacteria include Chlamydia Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+Such bacteria include Chlamydia Chlamydia and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
 These bacteria can also infect... read more , Streptococcus pneumoniae Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more , Haemophilus influenzae Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
-Infection is spread through sneezing, coughing,... read more , Neisseria gonorrhoeae Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more , and others.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) cause many disorders, including... read more , Haemophilus influenzae Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
+Infection is spread through sneezing, coughing,... read more , Neisseria gonorrhoeae Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more , and others.

 Chemical conjunctivitis is a reaction to the eye drops that newborns receive to prevent infection.